8 Tips To Prepare for Hurricanes in Mexico

 In most parts of Mexico, the biggest storms tend to form in October.
 However, Mexico is a big country where hurricanes, typhoons, and tropical storms can arrive on either coast or come in from the Gulf of Mexico at any time.

 There is nothing predictable about each storm.
-Depending on the landfall location, I’ve experienced storms with zero leaks to mopping up water for the duration.
+Depending on the landfall location, I’ve experienced storms with zero leaks and mopping up water for the duration.
 And you may have never been exposed to a hurricane, so preparing is key.

 1. Stay Informed